 In summary, multi-hadron triggers have been investigated as the next step toward full jet reconstruction.
-One important conclusion is that a cone radius of 0.3 and a minimum secondary seed cut greater than 3.0 GeV/c maximizes the signal to background ratio.
+One important conclusion is that a cone radius of 0.3 and a minimum secondary seed cut greater than 3.0 GeV/c leads to a reasonable signal to background ratio of 0.7.
 Furthermore, away-side yields for multi-hadron correlations are consistent with yields observed via di-hadron measurements.
-To better understand this observation and how the underlying z_T distributions for the di-hadrons and the multi-hadrons compare, Pythia predictions are being studied.
-Qualitatively it can be seen that the multi-hadron correlations complement the di-hadron correlations, but more work is needed to understand how the underlying dynamics compare.
+The observation is also reproduced in Pythia simulations, although the yields are slightly different.
+Further analysis of the Pythia events to compare the underlying jet energy selections for di-hadron analysis and multi-hadron triggered analysis is ongoing.